 Dear Sirs or Madams:

-The purpose of this agreement (this AAgreement@) is to confirm the arrangement whereby Hawaii 125-0 Trust (the ATrust@), a Delaware business trust established pursuant to a Trust Agreement dated as of March the ATrust Agreement@), will engage Enron Corp. to act as exclusive placement agent (the ACertificate Distributor@) to the Trust in connection with the offer and sale by the Trust in a private placement to an investor qualified as described herein (a ASubscriber@) of a aggregate base amount of the Series Certificates evidencing the beneficial ownership interests in the individual Series of the Trust (the ASeries Certificates@), to be issued by the Trust pursuant to a Subscription Agreement dated , 2000 between the Trust and CIBC Inc. (the ASubscription Agreement@).
+The purpose of this agreement (this AAgreement@) is to confirm the arrangement whereby Hawaii II 125-0 Trust (the ATrust@), a Delaware business trust established pursuant to a Trust Agreement dated as of March 30, 2000 (31, 2000 and governed by the Second Amended and Restated Trust Agreement dated as of November 15, 2000 (as amended and restated, the ATrust Agreement@), will engage Enron Corp. to act as exclusive placement agent (the ACertificate Distributor@) to the Trust in connection with the offer and sale by the Trust in a private placement to an investor qualified as described herein (a ASubscriber@) of a $100 base amount Beneficial Interest Certificate and a maximum of $17,592,750 maximum of $_____________ aggregate base amount of the Series Certificates evidencing the beneficial ownership interests in the individual Series of the Trust (the ASeries Certificates@), to be issued by the Trust pursuant to a Subscription Agreement dated March 31 November 15, 2000 between the Trust and CIBC, Inc. (the ASubscription Agreement@).
+The parties hereto acknowledge that a total of $_____ aggregate base amount of the Series Certificates have been previously issued by the Trust pursuant to a Subscription Agreement dated March 31, 2000 between the Trust and CBIC Inc. and that Enron Corp. acted as exclusive placement agent with respect to such Series Certificates.

-Capitalized terms used not otherwise defined herein have the meanings in the Trust Agreement.
+Capitalized terms used but and not otherwise defined herein shall have the meanings ascribed to such terms set forth in the Trust Agreement.

 Section 1.
 Appointment of the Certificate Distributor.